 This super simple recipe for Chickpea and Sage Stuffed Butternut Squash can be easily made in the air fryer or oven!
 Yes, that's a whole stuffed Butternut squash in the air fryer!

 This easy vegan stuffed butternut squash recipe is perfect for serving up over the Festive period, whether for vegans or not!
 The savoury sage and chickpea stuffing works perfectly with the sweeter squash, and the ability to roast the squash in the oven or in the air fryer makes this recipe fantastic if you're cooking for a crowd and don't have enough oven space!
+I often do this with sides when the oven is full, like when I make my favourite Crispy Air Fryer Smashed Potatoes.
 Of course, you can also cook it in the oven too- I've included both methods in the recipe card.

 - Butternut squash: A medium squash, not too large, should feed 2 people generously.
 You can also find mini squashes that are great for serving to more people or as a side dish.